Ellen McKenna

 Ellen McKenna or Sister Mary Augustine (24 December 1819 – 2 August 1883) was an Irish Sisters of Mercy nun, American civil war nurse and teacher.

 Early life and family

 Ellen McKenna was born in Traugh, Willville, County Monaghan on 24 December 1819.
 She was the eldest of three daughters and two sons of James and Mary Anne McKenna.
 McKenna was educated at home, and then attended Miss Reynolds's private school in Dublin and a school local to her home.
 She taught poor children in Traugh to read and write from 1834, as well as preparing them for the sacraments.
 She emigrated to New York in 1849, arriving there on 2 April 1849 on the Emperor.
 She initially taught in a small private school in Schenectady.
-McKenna entered the Convent of Mercy, New York on 25 September 1855, receiving the habit of the Sisters of Mercy on 15 May 1856, taking the name Sister Mary Augustine professing on 17 May 1858.
+McKenna entered the Convent of Mercy, New York on 25 September 1855, receiving the habit of the Sisters of Mercy on 15 May 1856 and taking the name Sister Mary Augustine when she professed on 17 May 1858.